MicroFocus/octane-bridge-components/readme.md

 #### Bridge Client Component

 Responsibility of this component is to provide smooth interaction with the underlying transport facility (WS, probably HTTP as a fallback in the future) while receiving messages from the server, and submitting responses to the server.

+Client should be capable of managing multiple bridges, each being capable of:
+- initiating stable connectivity with corresponding server's endpoint
+- retrieve messages from endpoint and deliver them to the hosting application
+- send appropriate response to the server's endpoint if/when relevant and available